kmatk/KingCountyPricing/README.md

  Waterfront Properties influence price by 24% compared to Properities with no Waterfront.

- School Districts also show an strong correlation to the value of surrouding homes so implemeneting a strategy around purchasing propeities in these areas is highly recommended, as evidenced by the following graphs.
+ School Districts also show an strong correlation to the value of surrouding homes so implemeneting a strategy around purchasing properities in these areas is highly recommended, as evidenced by the following graphs.

  ![DistrictVsPrice2 (3)](https://user-images.githubusercontent.com/124652720/229214420-6eafa1d3-ef0a-4975-ac5b-5076b8733c0a.png)